1. Home

 • Flooding

-Otherwise, you can't usually insure a collection on a standard contents insurance policy.
+Apart from these specific examples, you can't usually insure a collection on a standard contents insurance policy.
 If there are individual high value items within your collection that are worth over £1,000, you can add those separately.

 Instead, you could just increase the total value of your contents by the right amount.